5 Flat Fee MLS Companies in Nevada

 Will I save money with a flat fee MLS listing service?

 While a flat fee MLS service can reduce upfront selling costs, it may not always result in the highest profit.
-According to National Association of Realtors (NAR) research, FSBO homes sell for nearly 14% less than agent-listed homes.
-The median FSBO sale price is just over $380,000, compared to $435,000 for homes sold with an agent.
+According to the National Association of Realtors (NAR) research, FSBO homes sell for significantly less than agent-listed homes.
+The median FSBO sale price is $360,000, compared to $425,000 for homes sold with an agent.

-Additionally, almost 40% of FSBO sellers list their homes to sell to a friend or neighbor, often resulting in an even lower sale price—around $345,000.
-While avoiding commission fees is appealing, working with a professional may help you achieve a higher final sale price, potentially offsetting any commission saving
+While avoiding commission fees is appealing, working with a real estate agent may help you achieve a higher final sale price, potentially offsetting any commission savings.

 What if I need to sell my Nevada home fast?